Rtilbury/titan-public-docs/API-reference.md

 ⭐ 12.
 Compliance Notes

+Titan-X is designed with privacy, transparency, and regulatory readiness in mind.
+It is not certified under any AI regulatory framework, but its architecture supports future compliance work through transparent, traceable, non-retentive processing.

-Titan-X is designed to be fully compliant with:
+Areas Titan-X is architected to support (not certified):

-UK & EU AI Act
+EU & UK AI Act – future-ready design principles

-US AI Safety directives (NIST)
+Transparent signal processing

+Explainable adaptation logic

+No long-term data retention

+Clear human-oversight pathways

+Traceable rule-based decisions

+US AI Safety & transparency principles (NIST-aligned patterns) (Not a certification — aligned with recommended best-practice themes.)

-GDPR
+GDPR core principles

-ISO 42001 (AI management)
+Data minimisation

+Purpose limitation

+No profiling or identity reconstruction

+No personal data storage

-Key features:
+Key design characteristics:

-Zero data storage
+Zero data storage — Titan-X processes signals in memory only.

-Full explainability
+Transparent logic — every adaptation carries a human-readable explanation.

-No identity reconstruction
+No identity reconstruction — Titan-X cannot rebuild personal profiles.

-No profiling or tracking
+No profiling or behavioural tracking — no long-term data, cookies, IDs, or shadow graphs.

+Audit-ready telemetry — optional export of rule triggers, signal pathways, and adaptation explanations for teams that require traceability.